reubenstr/ElectroPup/README.md

 - I2S for sound driver (future barks 🐶)
 - SBUS to use RC transmitter if BLE gamepad fails in RF conjected areas

-The current version of the Auxiliary Board uses a STM32 Black Pill dev board for quicker development and assembly since there will likely be future revisions with more advanced features such as built in speaker amplifier.
+The current version of the Auxiliary Board uses a STM32 Black Pill dev board for quicker development and assembly since there will likely be future revisions with more advanced features such as a built in speaker amplifier.

 # 🏋️ Motors